Maroon 5: 2017–2018: Red Pill Blues

 In January 2017, Adam Levine revealed that the band was working on their sixth studio album.
 According to Levine, the album would be R&B-influenced.
 At the 2017 Teen Choice Awards on August 13, where the band received the Decade Award, Levine announced that the album would be released in November.
 In October 2017, Maroon 5 revealed their sixth studio album Red Pill Blues, the name inspired by the 1999 science fiction film The Matrix.
 The album was released on November 3, 2017, and peaked at number two on the Billboard 200.

 This album includes four singles: "Don't Wanna Know", "Cold", "What Lovers Do" and "Wait".
 The re-release of the album to include a remix version of "Girls Like You" featuring Cardi B, which was released in May 2018 and served as the fifth and final single.
 It peaked at number one at the Billboard Hot 100 spending seven weeks, which became their fourth number one on the chart.
 It spent 33 weeks in the top 10, tying both with Ed Sheeran's "Shape of You" and Post Malone and Swae Lee's "Sunflower" for the longest top 10 run in the chart's archives at the time.

 To support the album, Maroon 5 embarked on the Red Pill Blues Tour, began on May 30, 2018, and concluded on December 31, 2019, along with special guests Julia Michaels, Cxloe and Sigrid.
-In June 2018, the band collaborated with Hyundai, to record a cover version of Bob Marley and the Wailers' "Three Little Birds", was released as a single on iTunes and featured with three vehicles are appeared on the advertisements for Hyundai Santa Fe and Kona in the 2018 FIFA World Cup and Nexo in the song's official music video both were directed by Joseph Kahn.
+In June 2018, the band collaborated with Hyundai, to record a cover version of Bob Marley and the Wailers' "Three Little Birds", was released as a promotional single on Apple Music and featured with three vehicles are appeared on the advertisements for Hyundai Santa Fe and Kona in the 2018 FIFA World Cup and Nexo in the song's official music video both were directed by Joseph Kahn.
 In August 2018, the group made a guest appearance in the first episode of the YouTube Premium television web series Sugar.